 Gemba is a Japanese term for “the real place” or in management terms “where the important action takes place.”
-The most common use of the term “gemba,” in a management context, is with respect to define where the important work is done within an organization.
+The most common use of the term “gemba,” in a management context, is with respect to defining where the important work is done within an organization.
 Deming organizations, and lean organizations, have managers that spend their time at the gemba – not behind their desks or in meetings (many do have some meetings away from the gemba, but they push to get to the gemba as much as possible).

 I very much like the concept of the customer, or user, gemba.
 Employees need to understand how customers actually use their product or service.
 This understanding is gained by observing the user gemba – observing the user actually using your product or service.
 It isn’t enough to know how you intend that customers will use your products or services; you have to get out to the gemba of actual customer use and learn what problems your customers use your products to solve.

-One obvious sign of how little an organization cares about customers is when they outsource customer service call centers (technical support etc.) to low cost bidders and focus on things like number of calls answered per hour instead of gaining insight into their customers.
+One obvious sign of how little an organization cares about customers, is when they outsource customer service call centers (technical support etc.) to low cost bidders and focus on things like number of calls answered per hour instead of gaining insight into their customers.
 These organizations should have a dual purpose: helping the customer with their current issue and, as importantly, providing feedback to help the organization improve.

-While customer support over the phone is far from seeing the customer use the product at the gemba yourself it is still a direct report on the gemba (the customer describing exactly what problem they are having).
+While customer support over the phone is far from seeing the customer use the product at the gemba yourself, it is still a direct report on the gemba (the customer describing exactly what problem they are having).
 This is valuable user gemba information, even if it is significantly less useful than direct observation.

 The consumer is the most important part of the production line.
 Quality should be aimed at the needs of the customer, present and future.